 Brian Sullivan is co-anchor of CNBC's "Power Lunch" (M-F,1PM-3PM ET), one of the network's longest running programs, as well as the host of the daily investing program "Trading Nation."
 He is also a frequent guest on MSNBC's "Morning Joe" and other NBC properties.

-He has twice been nominated for the prestigious Loeb Award.
-One for being recognized as among the first financial journalists to highlight the risks of the housing bubble in 2007, and the other for the 2013 CNBC documentary "America's Gun: The Rise of the AR-15."
+In his 20 years of financial journalism and television experience, Sullivan has reported from five continents.
+He has been twice nominated for the prestigious Loeb Award; one for being recognized as among the first financial journalists to highlight the risks of the housing bubble in 2007, and the other for the 2013 CNBC documentary "America's Gun: The Rise of the AR-15."

 Prior to CNBC, Sullivan served as an anchor at Fox Business News as well as a producer, reporter and anchor for Bloomberg Television.

 Sullivan has a B.A. in political science from Virginia Tech, where he serves on the Alumni Board, as well as a law degree from Brooklyn Law School.
 In his free time he is an avid race car driver with two SCCA divisional championships.

 Stacey Gilbert, Susquehanna, and Mark Tepper, Strategic Wealth Partners, discuss the with Brian Sullivan.

 Win Thin, Brown Borthers Harriman, and Max Wolff, 55Capital, discuss moves in the U.S. dollar with Brian Sullivan.

 Matt Maley, Miller Tabak, and Erin Gibbs, S&P Global, discuss the banking sector with Brian Sullivan.